National Rural Health Day

 Community Stars is an electronic publication that is released on National Rural Health Day each year.
 Those featured in the book were nominated by a member of their State Office of Rural Health (SORH), a community member, or peer.
 Each Community Star profile is a shining example of their generosity, service, and dedication to the people who call rural America home.
 We thank all those who nominated a Community Star and we’re eager to have you meet them as we celebrate National Rural Health Day and the Power of Rural!

-Selected Community Stars will be featured in the 2018 Community Star electronic publication released on National Rural Health Day, November 15, 2018, and promoted on various social media outlets.
+Selected Community Stars will be featured in the upcoming Community Star electronic publication released on National Rural Health Day, and promoted on various social media outlets.